wdporter/i-am-that-vuepress/61-matter-is-consciousness-itself/readme.md

 **Maharaj:**&ensp;It depends what you make of it.

 **Q:**&ensp;I was told that the liberating action of <span data-tippy-content="Association with the true and the wise people.">satsang</span> is automatic.
-Just like a river carries one to the estuary, so the subtle and silent influence of good people will take me to reälity.
+Just like a river carries one to the estuary, so the subtle and silent influence of good people will take me to reality.

 **M:**&ensp;It will take you to the river, but the crossing is your own.
 Freedom cannot be gained nor kept without will-to-freedom.
 You must strive for liberation; the least you can do is uncover and remove the obstacles diligently.
 If you want peace you must strive for it.
 You will not find peace simply by keeping quiet.